steinbergmedia/vst3_dev_portal/src/pages/What+is+the+VST+3+SDK/Plug-in+Examples.md

 Very simple plug-in:

-- demonstrating how a **VST 3** Plug-in could replace another one and remap parameters ID.
+- demonstrating how a **VST 3** plug-in could replace another one and remap parameters ID.
 - it could replace the [AGain](../What+is+the+VST+3+SDK/Plug-in+Examples.md?#again) plug-in when it is not available.
 - it illustrates the use of the interface [Vst:: IRemapParamID](../Technical+Documentation/Change+History/3.7.11/IRemapParamID.md) (for mapping [Test Remap ParamID](../What+is+the+VST+3+SDK/Plug-in+Examples.md?#test-remap-paramid) parameters to AGain plug-in parameters) and the [module info](../Technical+Documentation/VST+Module+Architecture/ModuleInfo-JSON.md) with its compatibility field.